 The group decided the documentary would tell the story of the hotel after the hurricane.

 “1933 seemed to be the good place to start because you start the documentary with the question: You have this beautiful building, it’s destroyed, so what happens now?”
 Moore explained.
 “Then we go on to tell that it did survive, and here’s the history of the people who remember it from that time forward.”

 After the students presented the project in Wheeler’s class, her reaction was “this needs to go outside the classroom.
 We need to screen this somewhere.”

-Since it was a student project, she thought it would fit perfectly with Black History Month.
-There will be a reception in Templin Hall on Feb.
-13 starting at 6 p.m.
-The documentary screening will start between 6:45-7 p.m. in the Dr. Mary T. Christian Auditorium, followed by a panel discussion featuring the students who developed the project and some of the people they interviewed.
+Since it was a student project, she thought it fit perfectly with Black History Month.
+The event included a panel discussion featuring the students who developed the project and some of the people they interviewed.

 Moore hopes people who see the film develop an appreciation for Bay Shore and its historical significance.

 “We do a good job of Civil War history, Revolutionary War history here, Marine history, a little bit on the African-American history,” she said.
 “But there’s such a diverse African-American history.”